KanishkaRajendran/ObjectDetection/README.md

 ### 4. Additional Resources

-A Google Drive folder containing relevant resources can be accessed using the link in the `drive_link.txt` file included in this repository.
+A Google Drive folder containing relevant resources can be accessed using the link in the `Demo_Video.md` file included in this repository.

 ## How It Works